Women in 1940s Spain: Abortion and contraception

 Because midwives appeared to be so frequently involved in sharing knowledge about abortion and contraceptives and performing abortions, the male led scientific community in Spain tried to marginalize these women.
-Professionalization in medicine would help to further relegate the importance of midwives in Spain.
+Professionalization in medicine and growing interests in furthering the idea of male doctors aided in lessening the importance of midwives in Spain.
 Further attempts to dislodge midwives from the birthing process included accusing them of witchcraft and quackery, trying to make them appear unscientific.
 This was all part of a medical and eugenic science driven effort to reduce the number of abortions in Spain.

-For women who had abortions in the 1940s, they did not appear to do so out of any conscious effort to subvert the regime's ideological position around the role of women; rather, these women were trying to protect themselves, their families and their economic well being by taking the only step available to them in the face of an unwanted pregnancy.
+For women who had abortions in the 1940s, they did not appear to do so out of any conscious effort to subvert the regime's ideological position around the role of women; rather, these women were trying to protect themselves, their families and their economic well-being by taking the only step available to them in the face of an unwanted pregnancy.

+Most couples practicing family planning used coitus interruptus during the 1940s and 1950s.
+The Catholic Church in this period allowed couples to use the rhythm method.
+As American culture began to influence Spain more during the mid-1950s, Spaniards began to adopt more American birth control methods.

 Childcare

 One of the most important female labor activities in the Francoist period, especially between 1940 and 1970, was childcare.
-The regime used Sección Femenina and Acción Católica to impose its pro-ntalist policies on Spain through the concept of traditional womanhood, that demanded among other things that women tend to the home and be primary caregivers to their children.
+The regime used Sección Femenina and Acción Católica to impose its pro-natalist policies on Spain through the concept of traditional womanhood, that demanded among other things that women tend to the home and be primary caregivers to their children.
 This was expected of women, even if they were required to take on extra work inside the home or they were able to pay someone to do basic domestic tasks.
 Men were expected to be in the workforce, providing a steady income that would cover the costs of running the household.
-There was no differentiation in this period paid and domestic work for women.
-Both were viewed as two part of the same purpose of women serving Spanish society.
+In this period, there was no differentiation between paid and domestic work for women.
+Both were viewed as part of the same purpose of women serving Spanish society.

-Contraception

-Prostitution was quite common in Zaragoza in the 1940s and was tolerated by the local government.
-Despite this, prostitutes were often charged with the corruption of minors and with having abortions, most of whom were minors themselves.
-Prostitutes were the biggest population likely being charged with engaging in birth control methods.
-Most couples practicing family planning used coitus interruptus during the 1940s and 1950s.
-The Catholic Church in this period allowed couples to use the rhythm method.
-As American culture began to influence Spain more during the mid-1950s, Spaniards began to adopt more American birth control methods.